brandon1024/IEEE-Workshop/PART1-STRUCTS/README.md

-# IEEE Workshop Part 1 - Structs
+# C Workshop Part 1 - Structs
 This is the first part of a three-part series on writing better C programs!
 I go over a variety of concepts here, and each topic varies in depth.
 If you're unfamiliar with the concepts covered in this workshop, you should be able to pick them up pretty quickly.

 ## What is a struct?